sdarwin/ansible-route53-dynamic-dns/README.md

-# This is in active development, and should be ready soon.
-Don't use yet.

 # Route53 Dynamic DNS

 [Amazon Web Services - Labs](https://github.com/awslabs) has created an interesting and helpful solution to the problem of updating DNS records when a client's IP address changes.
 It can be found at [https://github.com/awslabs/route53-dynamic-dns-with-lambda](https://github.com/awslabs/route53-dynamic-dns-with-lambda).